Important Alerts

 When is the best time to have a mammogram?

 Anytime is a good time.
-If you have sensitive breasts and you are still having a period, try not to have it the week before your period.
+If you have sensitive breasts, try not to have it the week before your period.
 Mammograms shouldn’t be painful.
-But you may feel some pressure while the pictures are taken.
+But you may feel some pressure while the pictures

 How do I prepare for a mammogram?

-Here’s how to prepare on the day of the test.
-Don’t use these things under your arms or on your breast:
+On the day of the test, dress comfortably.
+You’ll need to take off your top and bra for the test.
+And don’t use these things under your arms or on your breast:

 • Deodorant